 Video commentators are considered spectators for the purpose of the tournament, but may talk during the match as long as they can’t be heard by players being covered.
 They are responsible for behaving respectfully to all tournament participants during coverage.

 At Grand Prix, the coverage team is usually 25m (75 ft) away from the feature match area so that players can’t overhear the coverage team talking about cards that were just drawn, or lines of play available to players.
 If, at your local store, there is some sort of stream, the TO needs to ensure that the commentators cannot be heard.

 Spectators are also permitted to record matches provided that they do so unobtrusively.

-The Head Judge of a World Championship, World Magic Cup, or Pro Tour tournament may, in his or her sole discretion, use video replay to assist in making rulings during a match.
-Video replays may not be used to assist in making rulings in tournaments other than a World Championship, World Magic Cup, or Pro Tour tournament.
+The Head Judge of a World Championship or Pro Tour tournament may, at their sole discretion, use video replay to assist in making rulings during a match.
+Video replays may not be used to assist in making rulings in tournaments other than a World Championship or Pro Tour tournament.
 Players may not request that a judge consult a video replay.
 Video replays may also be used for investigative purposes at a later time.